FX Movie Channel: Fox Movie Channel (2000–2013)

 The channel was rebranded as Fox Movie Channel on March 1, 2000.

 On January 1, 2012, Fox Movie Channel's programming was divided into two 12-hour blocks: its main programming schedule, from 3:00 a.m. to 3:00 p.m.
-Eastern Time, was a commercial-free block retaining the older movies from the 20th Century Fox and Fox Searchlight Pictures libraries.
-Another block, called FX Movie Channel, the other 12 hours consisted of an expanded slate of more recent feature films from Fox, Fox Searchlight and some other film studios, including Columbia Pictures and Universal Pictures.
+Eastern Time, was a commercial-free block retaining the older movies from the 20th Century Fox, Fox Searchlight Pictures and Fox Atomic libraries.
+Another block, called FX Movie Channel, the other 12 hours consisted of an expanded slate of more recent feature films from 20th Century Fox, Fox Searchlight, Fox Atomic and some other film studios, including Columbia Pictures and Universal Pictures.

 The channel, which ran only promos for its programming as well as interstitials relating to its films, also began running traditional advertisements during the 12-hour block, which runs from the late afternoon to the early overnight hours (from 3:00 p.m. to 3:00 a.m.
 Eastern Time).
 As a result, films broadcast on the FXM block are edited to allow for commercial time, and for content.
 Fox Movie Channel still retained uncut and commercial-free broadcasts of its films.

 FXM: FX Movie Channel (2013–present)

 FXM Retro logo used since June 9, 2014.

-On March 27, 2013, Fox Movie Channel was fully rebranded to FX Movie Channel (FXM).
+On September 2013, Fox Movie Channel was fully rebranded to FX Movie Channel (FXM).
 On January 1, 2015, FXM ran a marathon of the first season of the FX original series Fargo, marking the first time a non-film program had aired on the channel.